The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 The (human) delegator must define clear boundaries.
 Which agent?
 Which permissions?
 Under which circumstances? - MCP Server Access

-If you skip any of these, you can find yourself having useless logs, fuzzy accountability and rogue agents that operate in the dark, or worse, exposed secrets that compromise your valuable data.
+If you skip any of these, you can find yourself having useless logs, fuzzy accountability, and rogue agents that operate in the dark, or worse, exposed secrets that compromise your valuable data.

 Context Isn’t Metadata.
 It’s Executable Power.